 There are two locations of the Buddha Bar.
 We visited both and by far the best location is 8-12 Rue Boissy d’Anglas.
 From the Arc de Triomphe, take the metro back to Concorde and then it is just a 5-minute walk to the Buddha Bar.

-For full details on visiting Paris, I highly recommend you read our 3 Day Paris Itinerary, which provides a similar but more in-depth itinerary, with trip costs, opening hours of attractions, and how to get around the city.
-In our article How to Plan a Trip to Paris, we cover where to eat, where to stay, and offer money saving tips.
+Here is more information for your trip to Paris.
+I highly recommend you read our 3 Day Paris Itinerary, which provides a similar but more in-depth itinerary, with trip costs, opening hours of attractions, and how to get around the city.

 Sainte Chapelle